mapillary/inplace_abn/README.md

 We have now also released the inference code for semantic segmentation, together with the Mapillary Vistas trained model leading to [#1 position on the Mapillary Vistas Semantic Segmentation leaderboard](https://eval-vistas.mapillary.com/featured-challenges/1/leaderboard/1).
 More information can be found at the bottom of this page.

-**Update 28 Nov.
-2018: Enabled multiprocessing and inplace ABN syncronization over multiple processes.
+**Update 08 Jan.
+2019: Enabled multiprocessing and inplace ABN syncronization over multiple processes (previously using threads).
 Added compatibility with fp16**

 We have modified the imagenet training code and BN syncronization in order to work with multiple processes.
 We have also added compatibility of our Inplace ABN module with fp16.